marcmylemans/marcmylemans.github.io/_posts/2024-09-17-GroupPolicyBestPracticesServer2022.md

 - Keep your Group Policy names **clear and descriptive** so everyone knows what they’re for, and whether they apply to users or computers.
 - **Separate your policies** for better reusability and easier management.
 It’s more efficient to have smaller policies you can apply to different OUs as needed.
 - **Leverage Loopback Policy** for cases where you need to apply user-based settings to specific computers, like Remote Desktop Servers or specialized workstations.
+- **Activate a Central Store** for Group Policy to maintain consistency across your environment and streamline management of Administrative Templates.

 By following these best practices, you’ll make your Group Policies more organized, scalable, and easier to manage as your organization grows.